KyleOkwach/quake-style-engine/README.md

-# QUAKE ENGINE CLONE
+# BOOMER SHOOTER GAME ENGINE
-### A quake style engine made using C and SDL3
+### A boomer shooter engine made using C and SDL3